CRM vs Social Media | Which Is Better For Growing Your Sales?

 Facebook went public.

-Now if you want to get the word out on your business you need to master paid advertising on these social media platforms.
+Now if you want to get the word out about your business, you need to master paid advertising on these social media platforms.

 Is Content Marketing Still Valid?